 Participants at stakeholder conference organized by Canada's Public Policy Forum, February 25, 2016.
 From left to right: Rick O’Connor, City Clerk and Solicitor, City of Ottawa; Darren Gilmour, Vice-President, Public Policy Forum; Charles Murray, Ombudsman of New Brunswick; Laura Pettigrew, Ombudsman General Counsel; Wendy Ray, Ombudsman General Counsel; Raymonde Saint-Germain, La protectrice du citoyen du Québec; Steve Orsini, Secretary of the Cabinet, Head of the Ontario Public Service; Barbara Finlay, then-Acting Ombudsman of Ontario; and, Tony Brown General Counsel (retired), Toronto District School Board.

-I was also This link opens in a new tab honoured to be featured in the Law Times recently.
+I was also honoured to be featured in the Law Times recently.
 As many of you know, I’m a lawyer by trade and read the Law Times regularly.

 We continue to share stories about our individual case resolutions, OMLET reports, and outreach activities in our monthly newsletter.
 Join more than 7,500 other people who receive it at the end of every month.
-And don’t forget to follow us on This link opens in a new tabTwitter, like us on This link opens in a new tabFacebook, join us on LinkedIn to watch for job postings, and This link opens in a new tab check out our YouTube channel for all the latest.
-(For those of you who are new to our social media channels, we’ve developed some information about how we use these accounts and what you can expect, here.)
+And don’t forget to follow us on Twitter, like us on Facebook, join us on LinkedIn to watch for job postings, and check out our YouTube channel for all the latest.
+(For those of you who are new to our social media channels, we’ve developed some information about how we use these accounts and what you can expect.)

 I hope you all continue to enjoy this beautiful summer!